 This master game, played between José Raúl Capablanca and Saviely Tartakower, is a true classic from the legendary New York 1924 tournament.

-The game illustrates Capablanca’s exceptional endgame skill, …Read more
+The game illustrates Capablanca’s exceptional endgame skill, in …Read more

 This master game is another from one of my chess heroes, José Raúl Capablanca.
 Here he takes on the Soviet Grandmaster Viacheslav Ragozin in the Moscow tournament of 1936.